raylene/eng-handbook/management/role-transitions.md

 # Engineering Role Transitions (IC <> EM)

-This guide is meant to help describe what happens when people in engineering transition between roles, as in between an individual contributor and manager role.
+This guide is meant to help when people in engineering transition between roles, as in between an individual contributor and manager role.

 In most role transitions, people will end up with different managers than they had before.
-See <a href="manager-changes.md">Guide to Manager Changes</a> for how to facilitate an individual manager change, and apply it to each affected individual in the scenarios below.
+See <a href="manager-changes.md">Guide to Manager Changes</a> to facilitate an individual manager change, and apply it to each affected individual in the scenarios below.

-## tl;dr
+## tl;dr;

-In all scenarios, the most important thing is to communicate and set expectations with everyone involved.
+The most important thing is to communicate and set expectations with everyone involved.
 This means ensuring that anyone affected understands what is happening, when it's happening, and how their own responsibilities and relationships may change—all before making any changes official.
-The role of an Engineering Manager may differ depending on your company culture, so refer to your Engineering Manager and Engineering IC career ladders if available.
+The role of an Engineering Manager may differ depending on company culture, so refer to your Engineering Manager and Engineering IC career ladders if available.

 ## Manager to Individual Contributor